projectatomic/adb-vagrant-registration/README.md

 ...
 end
 ```

+In case of `subscription_manager` manager for the preferred registration pair,
+you would be ask on your username/password combination.

 vagrant-registration supports all the options of subscription-manager's register command.
 You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'`